maxyodedara5/TextToSpotify/README.md

 # TextToSpotify

-# TextToSpotify

-Program for creating a Spotify playlist from a text list
+Program for creating a Spotify playlist from a text file

 Why ? : Some of the playlists on internet are usually listed out in text format, instead of searching each song manually and creating a playlist.
-We can use this Utility for creating the spotify playlist programmatically
+We can use this Program for creating the spotify playlist programmatically

 ## Dependencies

 Following libraries need to be installed
 * spotipy
+* requests

 ## Working logic